-Country risk in Laos is high with an OECD country credit grade of 7.
+Country risk in Laos is high.
+The OECD country credit grade is 7, the lowest assignable grade.
 This is akin to a speculative grade sovereign rating, which indicates an elevated risk of Laos being unable and/or unwilling to meet its external debt obligations.
 Rating agency Moody’s assigned Laos a first-time sovereign rating of B3 with a positive outlook in January 2020.

-The World's Bank ease of doing business gauge—which attempts to measure regulation and red tape relevant to a domestic small to mid-sized firm—ranks Laos’s business climate 154 out of 190 economies.
-Laos underperforms the regional average on most gauges of doing business, but trading across borders are easier in Laos.
+The World's Bank ease of doing business gauge—which attempts to measure regulation and red tape relevant to a domestic small to mid-sized firms—ranks Laos’ business climate 154th out of 190 economies.
+Laos underperforms the regional average on most measures of doing business, but trading across borders and registering property are somewhat easier in Laos.

-Laos underperforms the region on almost all areas of governance, with voice and accountability particularly poor.
-But Laos does score better on measures of political stability and absence of violence.
-Laos is a communist country.
-Overall poor governance scores are consistent with elevated political risk.
+Laos underperforms the region on almost all areas of governance.
+Voice and accountability is particularly poor.
+Poor governance scores are consistent with elevated political risk.